ha5ha6/judy_blog/_pages/biavar.md

 <center><img src="/judy_blog/assets/images/ridge_bias_variance.png" width=600></center>

+The above corresponds to Figure 3.5 in PRML

 This experiment shows that different $$\lambda$$ indicates different model complexity

 Larger $$\lambda$$ like figure in the first row suggests higher bias, and lower variance, while lower $$\lambda$$ like figure in the third row suggests lower bias, and higher variance